Inflectra/spira-documentation/docs/Spira-User-Manual/Reports-Center.md

 ### Incident Turnaround Time Graph

-The incident turnaround time chart displays the number of days incidents have taken to be closed (from the time they were first raised) in the system.
-The chart is organized as a stacked histogram, with the count of incidents on the y-axis and different turnaround time intervals on the x-axis.
-Each bar-chart color represents a different incident priority, giving a product manager a snapshot view of the turnaround time of product incidents by priority.
+The incident turnaround time graph displays the number of days incidents have taken to be closed (from the time they were first raised) in the system with the count of incidents on the y-axis and different turnaround time intervals on the x-axis.
+Each bar-chart color represents a different incident priority, giving a product manager a snapshot view of the turnaround time of incidents by priority and detected release.
+For this chart, "closed" is defined as any incident with a "Closed On" date.
+The incident status is not used for this chart.

 ![](img/Reports_Center_376.png)